JJLongoria/aura-helper/README.md

 ### Code Completion features

+    Call components easy, construct components easy, complet code easy, make your work more easy.
 To many snippets and code completion tools for make your work more productive:

 #### Aura (Lightning):

 ##### - Get Aura Attributes:
 You can get any component attributes (even the inherited) on .cmp files and .js files Only need type: "v." and you can show and use all attributes.

 ##### - Get JavaScript Controller functions:
 You can get any controller functions (even the inherited) on .cmp files Only need type: "c." and you can show and use all functions.

 ##### - Get JavaScript Helper functions:
 You can get any helper functions (even the inherited) on .js files Only need type: "helper." and you can show and use all functions.

 ##### - Get Apex Controller methods:
 You can get any Apex controller methods (even the inherited) on .js file Only need type: "c." and you can show and use all methods.

 ##### - Call Custom Component
 You can get and call all Components, Events or Apps for .cmp files and .js files Only need type: "c:" and you can show, use and call Componentes.
-    If you type <c:ComponentName You can get all attributes of the component for call it
+If you type <c:ComponentName You can get all attributes of the component for call it.
+Only appears not used attributes for easy component constructions.

 ##### - Aura NS
     - aura.attribute: Create Aura Attribute (aura:attribute)